taboola/taboola-android-api/README.md

 ## 2. Example App
 This repository includes an example Android app which uses the `TaboolaApi`.

+To use it:
+##### 2.1 Clone this repository
+1. Look for the "Clone or Download" button on this page top.
+2. Copy the url from the drop box.
+3. Clone to your local machine using your favourite Git client.

+##### 2.2 Open the project wih your IDE.
+1. Open the project as you would any other Android project.
+2. Taboola is optimized to working with Android Studio but other IDEs should work as well.

+##### 2.3 Example App As Troubleshooting Helper:
+In case you encounter some issues while integrating the SDK into your app, try to recreate the scenario within the example app.
+This might help to isolate the problems.
+For more help, you would be able to send the example app with your recreated issue to Taboola's support.

 ## 3. SDK Reference
 [TaboolaApi Reference](doc/TaboolaApi_reference.md)